kangwei01/dsa-mod-planning-chatbot/pipeline_overview.md

 # DSA Module Planning Assistant — Pipeline Overview

-This document explains the end-to-end flow implemented in `dsa_chatbot.ipynb`.
-It is written for developers who are onboarding to the project and need to understand how a user prompt travels through the system, which components are responsible for each step, and how to extend or debug the pipeline.
+This document explains in detail the end-to-end flow implemented in `dsa_chatbot.ipynb`.

 ---